Perjury Defense Lawyer in Fresno

 a substantial amount of gray area and can be difficult for prosecutors

 to prove.
-At Wapner Jones, PC, our Fresno criminal defense attorneys have
+At Wapner Jones, PC, our Fresno criminal attorneys have the

 the legal process and ensure your rights are protected from beginning